mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 I miss read the workout and jogged a 10 minute cool down instead of the allotted 5;  unlike the start of the run, I felt **comfortable** and could have gone forever at the easy pace.

-The run wrapped up after sunset and on a clear night, the season has definitely changed and the temperature has become cooler.
+The run wrapped up after sunset and on a clear night, the season has definitely changed; the temperatures are now noticeably cooler.

 ### EASY PACE - STRIDES CONTRAST
 ![Pace Chart](/assets/jpg/pacechart-20201106.jpeg)